-- 3/4 cup (about 3 1/4 oz.) unbleached all-purpose flour
+- 3/4 cup (90 grams; 3 1/4 ounces) unbleached all-purpose flour

 - 1 teaspoon baking powder

-Heat the olive oil in a large cast iron or other well-insulated skillet over medium heat until it shimmers.
+- Heat the olive oil in a large cast iron or other well-insulated skillet over medium heat until it shimmers.

-Add the corn and cook for about 5 minutes more until the kernels are thawed and cooked through.
+- Add the corn and cook for about 5 minutes more until the kernels are thawed and cooked through.

 - Whisk the egg, milk, salt, pepper, and paprika together in a large bowl.
 Add the cooled vegetables.

-Whisk the flour and baking powder together in a small bowl, then stir into the wet, eggy vegetables with a silicone spatula until a thick, sticky mass forms.
+- Whisk the flour and baking powder together in a small bowl, then stir into the wet, eggy vegetables with a silicone spatula until a thick, sticky mass forms.
 You'll think that the flour isn't going to incorporate into the mass, but work at it gently until it does.
 Trust.

-Cook undisturbed for about 2 minutes until the bottom of the fritters start to crisp and caramelize.
+- Cook undisturbed for about 2 minutes until the bottom of the fritters start to crisp and caramelize.

-Continue to cook, flipping gently, until the fritters are as golden brown as you desire.
+- Flip once more as needed until the fritters are as golden brown as you desire.
 If they're browning faster than you'd like, lower the heat slightly.

 - Transfer the fritters to a wire rack and repeat with the remaining oil and batter to make 12 total fritters.